Upgrade MinIO AIStor on Linux

 Upgrade your

-binary to match or closely follow the server release.
-You can use themc update
+mcbinary to match or closely follow the server release.
+You can use themc updatecommand to update the binary to the latest stable release:mc update

-Upgrade AIStor using CLI Commands
+Upgrade MinIO AIStor using CLI commands

 -